DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/tapis_OpenSeesApps.md

 * Use the CLI to submit JSON payloads from your terminal or CI pipelines.
 * Typical flow mirrors the Python example: *tapis apps show*, prepare *job.json*, then *tapis jobs submit -f job.json*, followed by *tapis jobs output …* to retrieve results.
+* This method gives you full control (and responsibility) for the entire job-submittal and file movement process.
 :::

 ---